smokeballdev/localnotificationsplugin/README.md

 Some platforms require certain permissions or settings before it will display notifications.

-#### Windows and Windows Phone 8.1
-You must enable notifications in the .appmanifest file by setting the "Toast capable" property to "Yes".

 #### iOS 8.0+
 You must get permission from the user to allow the app to show local notifications.